python-versioneer/python-versioneer/README.md

         versioneer.tag_prefix = '' # tags are like 1.2.0
         versioneer.parentdir_prefix = 'myproject-' # dirname like 'myproject-1.2.0'

+    If you're using Subversion, than you'll need to declare the URL for your repository's tag path:

+      versioneer.vcs_settings['svn'] = { 'tag_url': 'https://svn_host/svn/repo/tags' }

 * 3: add the following arguments to the setup() call in your setup.py:

         version=versioneer.get_version(),